Brian Ferentz: Iowa Hawkeyes (2012–2023)

-Offensive Coordinator
+Offensive coordinator

 On January 9, 2017, Ferentz was named the new offensive coordinator for Iowa.
 Over the next six seasons, he would coach running backs, tight ends, and quarterbacks in addition to coordinating the offense.

-In 2017, Ferentz's offense worked with new started quarterback Nate Stanley, who replaced the graduated C.J.
+In 2017, Ferentz's offense worked with new starting quarterback Nate Stanley, who replaced the graduated C.J.
 Beathard.
 The offense was inconsistent, typified by a two-game stretch that saw Iowa gain 487 yards and score 55 points over #3 Ohio State in an upset win; in the following week, Iowa gained only 66 yards and did not score on offense in a 38-14 loss at Wisconsin.
 After the season, Ferentz switched to coaching tight ends.

 2018 and 2019 saw Stanley and the Iowa offense utilize several future NFL players, including tackles Tristan Wirfs and Alaric Jackson, wide receivers Brandon Smith and Ihmir Smith-Marsette, and All-American tight ends Noah Fant and TJ Hockensen.
 However, Iowa's offensive inconsistency continued, with Iowa ranking 91st and 86th out of 130 FBS teams in yards per play in '18 and '19.
 Back-to-back low-scoring games in 2019 at #19 Michigan (3 points) and against #10 Penn State (12 points) undermined Iowa's chances for a Big Ten Championship appearance in a 10-3 season, though the Hawkeyes ended the season with a 49-24 victory over the USC Trojans in the 2019 Holiday Bowl.

 On June 6, 2020, Ferentz and Iowa strength coach Chris Doyle were accused by former players of having made racially insensitive comments and contributing to a program culture that was unwelcoming to black student-athletes.
 Doyle was later placed on administrative leave.

 Ferentz named quarterback Spencer Petras as Stanley's replacement prior to the 2020 season.
 After struggling in the opening two losses, the running game rebounded well enough behind All-American center Tyler Linderbaum and running back Tyler Goodson to assist the elite Iowa defense in winning the final six games of the shortened season.
 Iowa's yards per play fell slightly, though their national rank in YPP remained at 86th out of 130.